ptums/text-input-with-typescript-and-testing/README.md

 # Typescript with React Testing Library and Jest Demo

-A simple site that takes advantage of Typescript with React Testing Library
+A simple site that demonstrates the power of Typescript and React Testing Library with Jest.

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)